SEA-PHAGES/pdm_utils/docs/source/tools/import.rst

 ``pdm_utils import`` is used to manage the addition or replacement of genomes::

-    > python3 -m pdm_utils import Actinobacteriophage ./genomes/ ./import_table.csv -o ./ -p -c config_file.txt
+    > python3 -m pdm_utils import Actino_Draft ./genomes/ ./import_table.csv -o ./ -p -c config_file.txt

-The first argument ('Actinobacteriophage') following 'import' indicates the database to be used.
+The first argument ('Actino_Draft') following 'import' indicates the database to be used.
 The next argument ('./genomes/') indicates the directory where the flat files are located.
 The next argument ('./import_table.csv') indicates the location of the import table.
 The optional '-o ./' argument indicates the directory where the import results should be stored (if omitted, the default is the working directory from where the pipeline is called).
 As with other pipelines, use of the :ref:`config_file` option can automate accessing MySQL.

-This tool can be used to specifically update the Actinobacteriophage database, manage different MySQL database instances, and support the process of genome annotation because it:
+This tool can be used to specifically update the Actino_Draft database, manage different MySQL database instances, and support the process of genome annotation because it:

     1. relies on import tickets to substantially automate the import process.